GlobalAICommunity/back-together-2021/README.md

-# Global AI Back together
+# Global AI Back together - October 2021

 *In this GitHub repository you find all the information around the Global AI Back Together event.*